-Step 6: Complete drive drawer replacement
+Step 6: Complete drive drawer replacement (60-drive)

-Reinsert the drives and replace the front bezel in the correct order.
+Complete the drive drawer replacement by reinserting the drives and replacing the front bezel in the correct order.

 Possible loss of data access - You must install each drive in its original location in the drive drawer.